Marmaduke Nixon: Life in New Zealand

 During his service in British India, Nixon made the acquaintance of Theodore Haultain, a fellow officer of the 39th Regiment who later moved to New Zealand.
 At Haultain's suggestion, Nixon travelled on the ship Cresswell to settle in New Zealand, arriving in 1852.
 He began farming at Māngere, south of Auckland.
-Te Ākitai Waiohua, who lived across the Pūkaki Creek from Nixon and other Manukau Harbour tribes, assisted Nixon building his farmhouses.
+Te Ākitai Waiohua, who lived across Pukaki Creek from Nixon and other Manukau Harbour tribes, assisted Nixon building his farmhouses.
 Soon, along with other landowners in the area, he sought access to Māori land in the Waikato region.
 However, by this time, Māori were beginning to become increasingly resistant to selling of their land, leading to increased tensions with the New Zealand Government.

 Following the commencement in March 1860 of hostilities at Taranaki, in one of the main phases of the New Zealand Wars, Nixon submitted a proposal to the New Zealand Government for the raising of a force of colonial volunteers.
 He was made a lieutenant colonel in the Auckland Militia and formed the Royal Volunteer Cavalry, which had responsibility for the townships at Otahuhu, Panmure, and Howick.
 He also led his forces ensuring the security of the communication and supply routes from Auckland through to defensive positions in South Auckland.
 In 1861, he stood for the House of Representatives as the member for the Franklin electorate, which encompassed most of rural South Auckland, and was duly elected on 28 January.

 The Royal Volunteer Cavalry was disbanded in 1862.
 However, the following year the Colonial Defence Force Cavalry was formed and Nixon was appointed its commander.
 He helped in the recruitment for the unit, attracting almost 200 men from Otahuhu, which soon became known as "Nixon's Horse", which had troops at Auckland, Howick and Otahuhu.
 He is considered the father of New Zealand cavalry for his roles in raising the first units of their type in New Zealand.